phnx-im/docs/src/spec/delivery_service/broken_state_detection.md

 ## Future work (stage 2): Prevention using Zero-Knowledge Proofs

-Better than the detection plus reaction step would be to allow the DS to verify the encrypted ICC and EID using ZKPs provided by the client.
+Better than the detection plus reaction step would be to allow the DS to verify the encrypted credential chain using ZKPs provided by the client.